Kim Woong: Career

 After qualifying for the bar in 1997, Kim started his career at Incheon District Prosecutor's Office in 2000.

-He was appointed the Head of Future Planning and Criminal Policy at the Supreme Prosecutors' Office by the former Prosecutor General Moon Moo-il in July 2018.
+He was appointed the Head of Future Planning and Criminal Policy at the Supreme Prosecutors' Office by the former Prosecutor General Mun Mu-il in July 2018.
 When the Moon Jae-in-led Democratic government was considering an adjustment of investigation power between the police and the prosecution — removing the jurisdiction over investigation from the prosecution while providing a right to terminate an investigation to the police, Moon Moo-il harshly criticised it as "undemocratic".
 Kim, who advocated Moon Moo-il's opinion, appeared on various media.
 After Moon Moo-il was replaced by Yoon Seok-youl, Kim was shunted off to a professor at the Institute of Justice.
 Not only him, but also some other critics.

 On 13 January 2020, the National Assembly voted in favour of the amendment of the Criminal Procedure Act, and the Public Prosecutor's Office Act; the votes were boycotted by the main opposition Liberty Korea Party (LKP).
 Kim condemned the decision and submitted his resignation letter the following day.
 He urged the other prosecutors to "disobey those feudal orders, we are democratic citizens."